ATNU/poetic-transformations-server/EndpointList.md

 ---

 # Get inventory
 Access an inventory with key information for each file in database.
+CURRENTLY THE FILENAME IS NOT BEING SEPARATED CORRECTLY

 ##URL
 /inv